digital-land/digital-land.info/README.md

 The pre commit hooks will lint and run black and abort a commit on failure.
 This will save you lots of broken builds and subsequent "lint fix" commit messages.

+NOTE: If you see an error like
+>Error: Node Sass does not yet support your current environment: Linux 64-bit with Unsupported runtime (111)<

+then the chances are that you version of Node is wrong for this project.
+Run `nvm install`  which will install the version listed in the .nvmrc file. re-run `make init` afterwards.

 ### Postgres setup

 **Mac users**